Powerlearnproject/se-day1-assignment-Pam0215/README.md

 #Part 1: Introduction to Software Engineering

-Explain what software engineering is and discuss its importance in the technology industry.
+Explain what software engineering is and discuss its importance in the technology industry. the application of software principles, methods and tools to develop and maintain high quality software systems. it is important because it enables the creation of software applications that power aspects of modern life which include areas of research, communication and the healthcare

 Identify and describe at least three key milestones in the evolution of software engineering.
 Structured Programming: Introduced practices for organizing code with clear control flow structures, such as loops and conditionals, enhancing readability and maintainability.
 This